 State law requires that the Housing Element contain a statement of "the means by which consistency will be achieved with other general plan elements and community goals" (California Government Code Section 65583[c][6][B]).
 This requires an evaluation of two primary characteristics: (1) an identification of other General Plan goals, policies, and programs that could affect implementation of the Housing Element or that could be affected by the implementation of the Housing Element; and (2) an identification of actions to ensure consistency between the Housing Element and affected parts of other General Plan elements.
 The Marysville General Plan (adopted 1985) contains several elements with policies related to housing.
 A review of the other General Plan elements demonstrates consistency with all other policies and programs.
-The City will maintain this consistency in the future by ensuring General Plan amendments are evaluated for consistency with all other General Plan elements.
-The Direct of updating the Safety Element of the General Plan.
+The City will maintain this consistency in the future by ensuring General Plan amendments are evaluated for consistency with all other General Plan.
+The City will incorporate Environmental Justice goals and policies into existing General Plan elements as they are updated.